Soediro: Jakarta

 Soediro was then assigned as Mayor of Jakarta in December 1953, replacing the Masyumi Party member Sjamsuridjal.
 Shortly after his appointment, in January 1954 he reorganized the city's local electoral committees, which resulted in large protests.
 Under Soediro's administration, Jakarta's growth necessitated its division into three administrative cities – North Jakarta, Central Jakarta, and South Jakarta.
 By 1958, Soediro's position was elevated to that of a governor as Jakarta was elevated to a province.

 His administration saw the preparation for the construction of the Istiqlal Mosque and Hotel Indonesia, and despite little success, Soediro fought for the conservation of both Jakarta's electric tram and historical sites.
 Soediro also implemented a new system of administrative units based on the 1940s Japanese administration, implementing the rukun tetangga and rukun warga systems to administer the city at neighborhood and block levels.

 Throughout his term, Soediro encountered significant intervention from President Sukarno.
 As an example, elementary education was briefly made free by his administration in 1957, but a year later the policy was overridden by the central government.
 In December 1959, Soediro opted to not run for the governorship and he was replaced by Soemarno Sosroatmodjo.
 After his retirement from politics, he continued to work as an educator.
 He died on 18 April 1992.

 Family

 Soediro was married to Siti Djauhari Soediro.
+They had 5 children, 3 sons and 2 daughters.
 One of their grandchildren, Tora Sudiro, is a film director.